oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 ## Threading
-Julia has full support for threading now (as of Julia 1.3).
+Julia has full support for threading now.
 Not just the limited `@threads for` loops, but full GoLang style threads.
 They are tightly integrated with the existing Task/Coroutine system.
 In effect threading works by unsetting the sticky flag on a task, so that it is allowed to run on any thread.